tetcoin/tetcore/client/keystore/README.md

-Keystore (and session key management) for ed25519 based chains like Polkadot.
+Keystore (and session key management) for ed25519 based chains like Tetcoin.

 License: GPL-3.0-or-later WITH Classpath-exception-2.0